Ace AWS Practice Exam With Strategic Study Methods

 StrategyPurposeAWS Example

-Rule Out ExtremesEliminate answers that sound too absolute, use "always" or "never" when a more nuanced solution exists.If a question asks for the most cost-effective solution, an option suggesting "always provision the largest EC2 instance" is likely incorrect.
+Rule Out ExtremesEliminate answers that use absolute terms like "always" or "never."
+AWS solutions are usually based on specific requirements rather than absolute rules.If a question asks for the most cost-effective solution, an option suggesting you "always provision the largest instance type" is likely wrong.

 Tapping Into Niche Study Communities